 The band that Cole and Cavanaugh worked with was essentially Count Basie’s Orchestra, minus the Count.
 Conflicting record contracts—Cole was on Capitol, Basie on Roulette—made it difficult for the two to work together officially.
 So Basie’s band is uncredited.
 Pity the session pianist Gerald Wiggins, who had to fill in for one of the greatest jazz pianists ever Count Basie, while accompanying one of the other greatest jazz pianists ever Nat King Cole.

-The album is full of excellent up tempo swing numbers, including "The Late Late Show," "Avalon," "Mood Indigo" and "I Want A Little Girl."
 Many jazz and pop singers worked with big bands like Basie’s or Duke Ellington’s in the late 1960s and beyond.
-It’s a shame that Cole passed away prematurely in 1965, because it would have been wonderful to have heard him perform more swing tunes like these.
+It’s a shame that Cole passed away prematurely in 1965, because this album is fantastic.
+It would have been wonderful to have heard him perform more swing tunes like these.